estebanlvr/ContosoDashboard-SSD/README.md

 # ContosoDashboard-SSD

-The ContosoDashboard application is used FOR TRAINING PURPOSES ONLY.
+The ContosoDashboard application is intended for TRAINING PURPOSES ONLY.

-This code project is used as the starter project for training that teaches Spec-Driven Development (SDD) using the GitHub Spec Kit.
-This codebase is NOT intended for use in production environments.
-This codebase is NOT intended as a model for production applications.
+The ContosoDashboard project is the starter code project for training that teaches Spec-Driven Development (SDD) using the GitHub Spec Kit.
+ContosoDashboard is a fictional application created solely for educational purposes.

+- The project codebase is NOT intended for use in production environments.
+- The project architecture is NOT intended as a model for production applications.
+- The project is NOT actively maintained and may contain bugs or security vulnerabilities.
+- The project is provided "as-is" without warranties or support of any kind.
+- The project does attempt to follow basic security best practices, but should NOT be relied upon for secure application development.

 ## Overview